jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ![All three stories!](/img\diagrams\techvolution-all-stories.png)

 ===

+HAVE TO NOTE THAT GOOD STORIES IS WHAT WON THE WIKIPEDIA, and other BATTLEs

 In storytelling, logic and surprises counter-balance each other.
 Withholding one makes art films that are self-important, and withholding the other makes spectacle movies that are  simple.
 Classic stories are good because they mix the two and create "logical surprises" that open our minds and change things.
 This is why art/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.